AlwaysWannaFly21/csv-parser-test/README.md

 ### **The Database**

-TRhe database was configured as an RDS SQL Server on Amazon!
+The database was configured as an RDS SQL Server on Amazon!

 ### **Project Structure**